stickteo/HipHopAmp/README.md

 Aside from the potential to add another buffer, the arrangement makes routing easier as well.
 This means the opamps can be lined up in a single line while the left and right channels can run on each side.
 This also means the power rails can be kept in a single line in the center.

+## Trying to get a negative rail.
+I was again inspired by ESP's article explaining how to use a boost converter to generate 24V and using 12V as ground.

+I tried all sorts of configurations:
+- Using the MC34063A to create -12V.
+- Using 5V to generate 12V and 24V using two MT3608 boost converters.
+- Using 12V to generate 24V using one MT3608 boost converter.
+- Using LM317 to make it less noisy.

+Only the third configuration worked.
+Though quite disappointingly noisy.

+### MC34063A
+So I found this IC inside a USB charger that plugs into a car's "cigarette lighter".
+Essentially the adapter takes in 12V and spits out 5V.

+The MC34063A is a control IC that can step-up, step-down, and invert voltages.

+I try to build a circuit with it but I ended up blowing up the chip.
+I think I didn't have the right inductor to properly use it.
+Building a switching supply can have all sorts of pitfalls.
+Though it's something I have to try again.
+Well, it was a bit too complicated and I just wanted a headphone amplifier.

+### MT3608
+Since trying to build a switching regulator failed, I turned my attention to cheap Chinese boost converters.
+The MT3608 seemed fairly small and compact.

+At first I simply try using the MT3608 to output 24V directly.
+There's always some weird noise even with a bench supply.
+I assume the regulator doesn't perform well when there's not much load.
+Seemingly the MT3608 picks up noise from its input power pin.
+It's also sensitive to output capacitance as well.
+(Trying a range of output capacitors to try to smooth the ripples away...)

+###

 # Resources
 - ESP Portable Amplifier: https://sound-au.com/project109.htm
 - Burr-Brown's AB-051 application note: https://sound-au.com/sboa031.pdf
 - ESP Simple DC Adapter Power Supply: https://sound-au.com/project43.htm
+- ESP Obtaining +/- Supplies From A Single Power Supply: https://sound-au.com/project192.htm